mxxii/yet-another-typescript-package-template/README.md

 TypeScript support via <https://github.com/bloomberg/ts-blank-space>.
 It is a type stripper/eraser.
 Some limitations may apply.
 Should be perfect with the new `--erasableSyntaxOnly` flag.

 If `ts-blank-space` can't be used, there are <https://github.com/tapjs/tsimp> (with [known issue](https://github.com/avajs/ava/issues/3349)) and <https://github.com/TypeStrong/ts-node> (might still work but with own quirks).

-`ts-blank-space` is [currently missing](https://github.com/bloomberg/ts-blank-space/issues/28) CLI support, so `tsimp` has to be kept for scripts.

 More notes on TypeScript support: <https://github.com/avajs/ava/blob/master/docs/recipes/typescript.md>